 (Accession # 1984.304 – Photographs: 19 boxes)

 This collection consists of various photos of Decatur and Atlanta life.
 There are many aerial photos, street scenes, and pictures taken of historical events.
-Included are the Atlanta Debutantes of 1941, the Sanitation Strikers (ca. 1970s), the railroads from the 1950s-1960s, Hosea Williams being put into a Patty Wagon, Kennesaw Mountain National Battlefield, the Lighthouse at St. Simons Island, Harper¹s Pictorial History of Civil War, the Snowstorm of 1961, the Drive-In Theatre Opening in the 1940s and several unmarked portraits.
+Included are the Atlanta Debutantes of 1941, the Sanitation Strikers (ca. 1970s), the railroads from the 1950s-1960s, Hosea Williams being put into a paddy wagon, Kennesaw Mountain National Battlefield, the Lighthouse at St. Simons Island, Harper’s Pictorial History of Civil War, the snowstorm of 1961, drive-in theatre opening in the 1940s, and several unmarked portraits.
 There are also 18 boxes of medium and large format negatives, many of which have been scanned and are available for viewing at the archives.